gennachiaro/phd_proposal/manuscript.md

 <img src="https://github.com/gennachiaro/phd_proposal/blob/master/content/images/vertical_var_annotated.png" width="75%"></img>

-Figure 6: Bulk rock compositions, biotite crystal content (Bt), and total crystal content (CF) variation through time.
+<p align="center">Figure 6: Bulk rock compositions, biotite crystal content (Bt), and total crystal content (CF) variation through time.
 The yellow stars indicate horizons of interest that could show potential changes in eruptive material.
 Locations 3 and 8 are intracaldera deposits and correlate with Ora 3 and Ora 8.
 We have yet to sample from location 20, which is just south of the Ora 2 vitrophyre unit.
 Figure is modified from Willcock et al., 2015.

 There has not been much work done regarding age dating for the Ora Ignimbrite.
 Marocchi et al. (2008) obtained single zircon ages for Ora Ignimbrite of 277 +/- 2 Ma for the intracaldera fill and 274.1 +/- 1.6 Ma for the outflow.
 These suggest a time break in the eruptive record.
 Willcock et al. (2015) suggests that Ora experienced a two-stage eruptive history: the southern caldera collapsed first and the northern caldera followed.
 However, there is no evidence for paleosols or reworked contacts, suggesting that the eruptions were closely spaced in time.
 The zircon ages are in contrast with the inferred eruption timescale based on stratigraphic evidence.
 In order to determine whether the Ora eruption lasted for millions of years or was constrained to a shorter time period, we plan to obtain Ar-Ar sanidine ages.
 Argon is trapped upon eruption so these will provide eruptive ages.
 We will first determine eruption ages for the intracaldera vitrophyre and the outflow vitrophyre to see if we can resolve discrete ages.
 If so, Ar-Ar sanidine ages provide a methodology to “deconstruct” a supereruption into distinct volcanic pulses (Kay, 2011).
 Combined with our work on fiamme type distribution for a stratigraphic column, we may be able to resolve maximum timescales of magma chamber depletion for the Ora system.